6 Tips to Secure Your eCommerce Website

 HTTPS hosting requires a Secure Sockets Layer certificate (SSL certificate) to transfer data securely from your machine to another.
 SSL is a way to transfer data securely from your machine to another.

 An SSL certificate allows you to receive sensitive information, like social security numbers or credit card details, while minimizing data breaches.
+They will also help with how visitors see and trust your domain name and website.

 However, you must still research the SSL certificate provider that will give you the complete protection your business needs and implement SSL monitoring to ensure the certificate remains valid.